ursinbeeli/Breeding_Success_of_Red_Kites_Msc_Thesis/README.md

 <br/>

 ### 03_parameters.R
-This scripts calculates relevant parameters for moving ecology analysis on a daily basis.
-The parameters serve as a basis for home range calculations in script 04_home_rang.R.
+This scripts calculates relevant movement parameters (7-Day MCP and its centroid) on a daily basis.
+The parameters serve as a basis for home range calculations in script 04_home_rang.R and nest calculations in script 05_nest.R.

 <br/>